Winter Bel writes literary fiction and poetry. Her upcoming debut novel is 'After The Angels'.

 At 9 years old, Winter wrote her first novel, a multiracial gangster drama that was as full of shit as you might expect from a four-foot white chick writing with a sparkly biro.
 That was also the age at which Winter was first published, with her elementary-school poem about a lonely scarecrow printed in the town newspaper between roadwork announcements.

 Winter wrote three more novels by the time she was 17, all of them now enjoying a cult following among the woodlice and gasoline fumes in her mother's garage.

 Those early, grandiose works of a know-nothing angst ball did take Winter to Oxford University and London Film School, where she learned a lot about great writing.
 Her most important lesson: that writing is not an act of expression so much as of listening.

-Outside of writing, Winter is passionate about cycling, running, street and landscape photography, electronic dance music, US politics and law, teasing the Amtrak ticket line with her resiliently plummy British accent, and appreciating her amazing family.
+Outside of writing, Winter is passionate about cycling, street and landscape photography, electronic dance music, US politics and law, the utilitarian beauty of the French language, and appreciating her amazing family.

 Winter Bel Newsletter

-Get updates about Winter Bel's novel 'Hard Place Rock' and poetry collection 'Passengers', as well as new short stories and other projects by Winter Bel.
+Get updates about Winter Bel's novel 'After The Angels' and poetry collection 'Passengers', as well as new short stories and other projects by Winter Bel.
 Newsletter will tickle your inbox approximately every month (intense months of writing may be silent!).